 This glacier is located in Yulong Mountain, also known as Jade Dragon Snow Mountain, in southwestern China.
 The Yulong Glacier is a primary source of fresh water for Western China.
 Cable cars take tourists up and down the mountain.
 Since it is 12,000 feet high, tourists often bring with them oxygen canisters to help them breathe at such a high altitude.

-Located in Westland Tai Poutini National park on New Zealand, this glacier welcomes around 250,000 visitors every year.
-Hikers can choose to do a guided tour, or for those with more cash and not a lot of time, check out the glacier by helicopter.
+Located in Westland Tai Poutini National park in New Zealand, this glacier welcomes around 250,000 visitors every year.
+Hikers can choose to do a guided tour, or for those with cash and not a lot of time, check out the glacier by helicopter.

 Furtwängler Glacier is a small remnant of an enormous ice cap once crowning the summit of Mount Kilimanjaro.
 The glacier is named after Walter Furtwängler who was part of the fourth party to ascend to the summit of Kilimanjaro in 1912.
-Sadly, almost 85 percent of the ice cover disappeared from 1912 to 2011 and based on current estimates, most of the the ice will disappear by 2040.
-This is worth a visit to one of Tanzania’s most-loved tourist attractions.
+Sadly, almost 85 percent of the ice cover disappeared from 1912 to 2011, and based on current estimates, most of the ice will disappear by 2040.
+This is worth a visit to one of Tanzania’s most-d tourist attractions.